 To assist with this we subscribe to BoB National (Box of Broadcasts).
 BoB is an on demand TV and radio service for education that enables staff and students to record programmes from over 60 TV and radio channels.
 BoB also allows staff and students to search an archive of recordings, edit programmes into clips and create playlists.
 Clips from Bob can also be embedded into the VLE (Blackboard/Canvas/Moodle).

-*These exceptions are defences and should never been seen as an absolute right.
+*These exceptions are defences and should never be seen as an absolute right.